 Because all of these medications are used for off-label purposes (meaning they're not FDA approved specifically for ME/CFS), your insurance company may not cover them.

 "Antimicrobial" refers to a variety of drug types, including antivirals, antibiotics, antifungals and antiprotozoals.
-Researchers say the bodies of many people with ME/CFS constantly act as if they're fighting viral infection.
-While no specific virus has been linked conclusively to ME/CFS, some research supports the possibility of the Epstein-Barr virus (which causes mononucleosis), human herpes virus 6 (HHV-6, which causes roseola) and enteroviruses.
+Researchers say this condition makes your body constantly act as if it's fighting an infection.
+While no specific virus or bacteria has been linked conclusively to ME/CFS, some research supports the possibility of the Epstein-Barr virus (which causes mononucleosis), human herpes virus 6 (HHV-6, which causes roseola) and enteroviruses.

-This experimental drug is awaiting FDA approval for ME/CFS, and is not yet on the market for any use.
+This experimental drug was rejected by the FDA and is not yet on the market for any use.
 Ampligen works by jump-starting your body's natural anti-viral pathway and regulating levels of Rnase L (a substance in your cells that attacks viruses), which can be high in people with ME/CFS.

 Studies show Ampligen is more effective and has far fewer side effects than other drugs in its class.
-Philadelphia drug manufacturer Hemispherx Biopharma is hoping evidence from Phase III trials will be strong enough to convince the FDA to approve it.
+Manufacturer Hemispherx Biopharma is continuing trials of other conditions, hoping to someday win approval.

 The antiviral valganciclovir treats HHV-6, which multiple studies have found in a significant percentage of people with ME/CFS.
 Small studies have had encouraging results, but experts agree that larger and better designed studies need to be done before they can draw reliable conclusions.

-Because researchers haven't identified a particular infection that leads to ME/CFS, doctors don't usually prescribe other antimicrobials for it, unless you have an active infection.
+Because researchers haven't identified a particular infection that leads to this condition, doctors don't usually prescribe other antimicrobials for it, unless you have an active infection.

-Just because some people with ME/CFS take antidepressants, it doesn't mean that they are depressed or have any kind of psychological condition.
+Just because antidepressants are a common treatment, it doesn't mean all the people taking them are depressed or have any kind of psychological condition.
 (While many people with the condition are clinically depressed, it's generally considered a result of the symptoms and change in lifestyle and not a cause of the illness itself.)
-The two types of antidepressants commonly used for treating ME/CFS are SSRI/SNRIs and tricyclic agents.
+The most common types of of antidepressants prescribed are SSRI/SNRIs and tricyclic agents.